Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 Name               | Description
 -------------------|------------
-`lua`              | A Lua script unassociated with any type of script instance.
+`.lua`              | A Lua script unassociated with any type of script instance.
-`script.lua`       | A Lua script decoded as a Script instance.
+`.script.lua`       | A Lua script decoded as a Script instance.
-`localscript.lua`  | A Lua script decoded as a LocalScript instance.
+`.localscript.lua`  | A Lua script decoded as a LocalScript instance.
-`modulescript.lua` | A Lua script decoded as a ModuleScript instance.
+`.modulescript.lua` | A Lua script decoded as a ModuleScript instance.

 ### Text formats
 These formats describe generic text or data.

 Name  | Description
 ------|------------
-`txt` | A file containing text.
+`.txt` | A file containing text.
-`bin` | A file containing binary data.
+`.bin` | A file containing binary data.

 ### Property formats
 These formats describe mappings of property names to values.

 Name              | Description
 ------------------|------------
-`properties.json` | A file containing properties in JSON format.
+`.properties.json` | A file containing properties in JSON format.
-`properties.xml`  | A file containing properties in XML format.
+`.properties.xml`  | A file containing properties in XML format.

 ## Schemes
 A Scheme describes how to retrieve raw data from a resource.

 This section lists and describes the schemes that rbxmk includes by default.